-The concept of sustainable transportation is intricately linked with the development of sustainable transport modes, infrastructures, and operations.
+As a concept, sustainable transportation is intricately linked with developing sustainable transport modes, infrastructures, and operations.
 Three major dimensions are considered:

 - Environment.
 A reduction of the environmental impacts of transportation is a likely strategy for sustainability.
 Transportation contributes to harmful emissions, noise, and climate change.
 About 15% of the total greenhouse gases and 22% of the CO2 emissions are attributed to transportation.
-However, as vehicles are becoming more environmentally efficient, the global fleet of vehicles is increasing as well.
-An improvement of the footprint of transportation, especially the impacts of infrastructure construction and maintenance, is also a strategic goal to achieve.
-Transportation systems are also waste generators (vehicles, parts, packaging, etc.) that must be reduced, reused, and recycled.
+However, as vehicles are becoming more environmentally efficient, the global fleet of vehicles is also increasing.
+Improving the footprint of transportation, especially the impacts of infrastructure construction and maintenance, is also a strategic goal to achieve.
+Transportation systems are waste generators (vehicles, parts, packaging, etc.) that must be reduced, reused, and recycled.

 - Society.
-Sustainable transportation should benefit society, and it should be safe, not impair human health, and should minimize disturbance in communities.
-Access and equity are also two important principles as transportation should promote access to goods and services for as many people as possible.
+Sustainable transportation should benefit society, be safe, not impair human health, and minimize community disturbance.
+Further, access and equity are two important principles, as transportation should promote access to goods and services for as many people as possible.

 Sustainable transportation fits within the sustainable development goals (SDG).
 Some SDGs are core to sustainable transportation, such as: